‘No matter how centralising Modi is, he will need states’: Yamini Aiyar on federalism after 2014

 I finished my stint at the Ford Foundation and went to the World Bank, where I found myself working very closely with a group of economists that was thinking about questions of accountability and voice.
 I think it was a very important transition for the World Bank too, to have a growth economist looking at public services from the point of view of what it means for citizen empowerment.

 The World Bank had just come out with a World Development Report titled “Making Services Work for Poor People”.
-The group that I was working with, many of whom have influenced me and my thinking in a big way – economists like Lance Pritchett and Jeff Hammer and Junaid Ahmad – were all looking at how to take the idea of accountability and really embed this thinking into the day-to-day functioning of government.
+The group that I was working with, many of whom have influenced me and my thinking in a big way – economists like Lant Pritchett and Jeff Hammer and Junaid Ahmad – were all looking at how to take the idea of accountability and really embed this thinking into the day-to-day functioning of government.

 Having spent some time at the World Bank, I felt I needed to understand these processes more from the grassroots.
 So, I moved on from there, spent some time with social movements, particularly studying the social audit and through that process made my way into CPR, where I set up the Accountability Initiative.